mhpob/FaaSr_workshop/README.md

     * In the "Note" field, give your token a descriptive name.
     * In scopes, select “workflow” and “read:org” (under admin:org).
     * Copy and paste the token; as you will need to save it to a file in your computer for use in the tutorial
-- a Minio S3 bucket (you can use the [Play Console](https://min.io/docs/minio/linux/administration/minio-console.html#minio-console) to use a public/unauthenticated server)

 - RStudio on Posit Cloud
     * [Click here](https://posit.cloud/) to open posit cloud in your browser window
     * Click on the "Learn more" button under the Free tier